Some questions you may have for us:

 The average age of our students is approximately 16.
 Our range of ages is from 14 to 18 years old.

 Absolutely.
 We encourage you to speak with those who have been through our program.
-Many parents are excited to share their experience with you.
+Many parents are excited to share their experiences with you.
 Contact admissions for a list of parents in your area or who have had similar experiences with their daughter.

 Our goal is for the students to return home and live with their families.
 Our most recent outcome study shows that 90% of students return home!
 Others may choose to go to boarding school, to college, or other treatment, if necessary.